imrevari/tasks-with-progress/README.md

 ## Environment
 Use Node version 18 to run this code
 React is used for the development with TS
+## Running on local server
+ - run to install dependencies: npm i
+ - run to start: npm start
 ## Used external libraries

 - axios is used to fetch data from the mock server